vilkoos/process_mining/process_analysis.md

 Here we read:

-- The hypnotised standard sequence a->b->c-(d)->e indeed occurs in that order (i.e. in index positions 0,1,2,3 and 4).
+- The hypothesised standard sequence a->b->c-(d)->e indeed occurs in that order (i.e. in index positions 0,1,2,3 and 4).
 - Some fines are paid early (traces a->e and a->b->e also occur)
 - legal appeal events occur not that often, when they occur at index 4, 6, 7 or 8.